orifelszer/CrimeData/README.md

   - **Time:** Year, Quarter
   - **Crime Details:** Statistic Group, Statistic Type

 The dataset provides detailed temporal and spatial data on crimes in Israel.
+You can find them in our repository as:
+- `crimes2019.zip`
+- `crimes2020.zip`
+- `crimes2021.zip`
+- `crimes2022.zip`
+- `crimes2023.zip`
+- `crimes2024.zip`

 ## **Objectives**
 - **Build an end-to-end classification pipeline:**